 In the case of social housing tenants, several tenants spoke of being "on the wait list' for transfer to a more accessible property or Specialist Disability Accommodation (SDA).
-47% of our survey respondents reported having to move home at least once due to accessibility issues, 22% had moved between two and five times, just under 10% had moved six to ten times and 5% stated they had moved more than ten times on account of accessibility issues.
+47% of our survey respondents reported having to move home at least once due to accessibility issues, 22% had moved between 2 and 5 times, just under 10% had moved 6-10 times and 5% stated they had moved more than 10 times on account of accessibility issues.